-1750 - A third aisle was added and extensive renovations undertaken.
-The first gallery and three-tier pulpit installed; The Rector's Vestry was created in the base of the tower and the main entrance into the church was moved to the south.
+1750 - A third aisle was added on the south side of the church, and extensive renovations undertaken.
+The rear gallery and a three-tier pulpit were installed.
+The Rector's Vestry was created in the base of the tower and the main entrance into the church was moved to the south.
 The church building became greater in width than length.
 The Admiralty provided materials used inside the building.